What we do

 For the area from Windsor east to Kingston, a good source to see the latest observations is the group Ontario Butterflies, which is part of Google Groups.
 For eastern Ontario, see East.
 Ontario and W. Quebec Butterflies, which is part of Yahoo Groups.

-eButterfly.ca This is a site for entering butterfly records for Ontario and the rest of Canada.
-Records from this site are provided to the TEA for use in our seasonal summaries, Ontario Lepidoptera.
+eButterfly.
+This is a site for entering butterfly records for Ontario, the rest of Canada, and the US.
+Records from this site are provided to the TEA for use in our seasonal summarinies, Ontario Lepidoptera.

 Life Stages of Ontario Butterflies by TEA president Glenn Richardson.
 Click on "View Animations" to see butterflies emerging from chrysalids and caterpillars turning into chrysalids.